13 May 2019

-In June 2019, Huddersfield Electrical Contractors raised over £40,000 for good causes by taking part in The Rust Bucket Rally.
+In June 2019, Huddersfield Electrical Contractors helped to raised over £40,000 for good causes by taking part in The Rust Bucket Rally.
 The wacky sees drivers take the car of their choice on a four-day road trip of over 2,500 miles through Europe, raising money through sponsorship.

 HEC decided to take part in The Rust Bucket Rally to raise money for charity SADS UK.
 The charity aims to save lives, providing essential information, funding research and medical equipment to prevent premature sudden cardiac death.

 The HEC team successfully drove over 2500 miles in four days.
 During that time they visited ten countries, but averaging over 600 miles a day, had little time to stop and enjoy the scenery.

 The team tackled the challenge in a 1993 Rover Limousine, which had covered less than 2500 miles in the previous ten years.

 As well as being an inspirational experience and a massive amount of fun, there was a serious purpose, as Oliver Briggs, Founder and Director of HEC Ltd explains.